Yoga Symbols

 Disc or Chakra Symbol: The disc held in Durga’s hand symbolizes the spinning wheel of the chakras.
 The chakra disc was given to Durga by Lord Vishnu.
 This chakra disc also represents the revolving of the universe around Durga as a representative of the Divine Mother.

-Lotus Flower Symbolism: The lotus flower is a symbol of Durga’s compassion for for her devotees in their struggles to attain liberation.
+Lotus Flower Symbolism: The lotus flower is a symbol of Durga’s compassion for her devotees in their struggles to attain liberation.
 The lotus grows in the mud but radiates beauty and fragrance.

 Bow and Arrow Symbols: Durga holds both a bow and arrow in a single hand.
 This indicates complete mastery over energy, both potential (the bow) and kinetic (the arrow).